madjugglers/pattern-book/04_five_person_patterns.md

 The same variations for the standard weave and the Twister Weave can be used for this pattern, but there are some others.
 For example, Jugglers A and B can set up on a line perpendicular to the weave, with A (outside) further from the weave.
 We have been doing it since at least 1994, but are not sure of its origin.
-It probably predates the MAJ.
+It probably predates the MAJ; the Mad-5 performed it a the 1996 Madfest.

 ## Twister Weaves
 ![](./media/image38.jpeg){width=30%}